dmatis2/aoc2021/README.md

 ## Day 16
 - keep track of current position in input, parse hex to binary or decimal as needed
 - implement instructions

+## Day 17
+- use bruteforce to get max height
+- count heights other than -1 (invalid shot)